-The installation process of thin-film solar panels or modules is also much easier and takes fewer efforts than the conventional silicon panels or modules.
-This is because thin-film solar panels are flexible and lightweight and so, can be applied in the areas where conventional solar panels cannot be installed.
-Moreover, thin-film modules are made from thin-film solar cells which contain a significantly lesser quantity of silicon which results in fewer emissions during their production as compared to standard solar modules.
-These modules need a larger area to be installed such as commercial/institutional buildings, streets, forest areas, and in large open/rooftop spaces.
+The installation process of thin-film solar panels or modules is much easier and takes less effort than conventional silicon panels or modules.
+This is because thin-film solar panels are flexible and lightweight and can be applied in areas where conventional solar panels cannot be installed.
+Moreover, thin-film modules are made from thin-film solar cells, which contain a significantly lesser quantity of silicon which results in fewer emissions during their production as compared to standard solar modules.
+These modules need a larger area to be installed, such as commercial/institutional buildings, streets, forest areas, and large open/rooftop spaces.
 For example, thin-film modules can be used in street lights and traffic.
 These modules can also be installed on the rooftop of buses to power small appliances such as fans and Wi-Fi modems.

-Rising focus on renewable energy sector, especially solar, is significantly driving the demand for thin-film modules, thereby fuelling the market growth.
-Countries across the globe have set targets to increase the share renewable energy sources in the total electricity generation on account of growing concerns regarding environmental sustainability, reduction in greenhouse gas (GHGs) emissions, and rising cost of electricity.
-For example, In Australia, the country’s renewable energy target (RET) is a federal government policy which aims to generate at least 33,000 gigawatt-hours (GW) of the total electricity from renewable sources by 2020.
+The rising focus on the renewable energy sector, especially solar, is significantly driving the demand for thin-film modules, thereby fuelling market growth.
+Countries across the globe have set targets to increase the share of renewable energy sources in total electricity generation because of growing concerns regarding environmental sustainability, reduction in greenhouse gas (GHGs) emissions, and the rising cost of electricity.
+For example, In Australia, the country’s renewable energy target (RET) is a federal government policy that aims to generate at least 33,000 gigawatt-hours (GW) of total electricity from renewable sources by 2020.
 Spain also aims at 120 GW of installed renewable energy, primarily wind and solar, capacity by 2030 under the country’s national integrated energy and climate plan (NECP 2021-30).
-Canada, with one of the cleanest electricity systems in the world, has also the target of increasing the share of zero-emitting renewable sources to 90 per cent by 2030 from around 80 per cent figure in 2016.
-In India, the government aims to install 175 GW of renewable energy capacity by the year 2022, out of which solar includes 100 GW.
-All these targets and goals to increase the overall share of renewable energy sources in the total electricity generation is substantially driving the demand for thin-film modules worldwide.
+Canada, with one of the cleanest electricity systems in the world, also has the target of increasing the share of zero-emitting renewable sources to 90 percent by 2030 from around 80 percent figure in 2016.
+In India, the government aims to install 175 GW of renewable energy capacity by 2022, out of which solar includes 100 GW.
+All these targets and goals to increase the overall share of renewable energy sources in total electricity generation are substantially driving the demand for thin-film modules worldwide.

-Another major driver of thin-film PV module market is the tariffs on crystalline silicon solar panels being imposed by the United States.
+Another major driver of the thin-film PV module market is the tariffs on crystalline silicon solar panels being imposed by the United States.
 The United States, for instance, imposed tariffs on silicon solar cells and modules in January 2018.
-Since thin-film solar module is exempt from the 30 per cent solar panel tariff, the demand for thin-film solar modules is significantly boosting in this country.
-As such, thin-film panel manufacturer, First Solar, expanded its Vietnam manufacturing plant with the construction of a new 1.2-GW facility in Ohio in order to meet its utility-scale demand.
+Since the thin-film solar module is exempt from the 30 percent solar panel tariff, the demand for thin-film solar modules is significantly boosted in this country.
+As such, thin-film panel manufacturer First Solar expanded its Vietnam manufacturing plant with the construction of a new 1.2-GW facility in Ohio in order to meet its utility-scale demand.

-However, thin-film modules still holds around 5 per cent of the global solar PV market while silicon-based solar modules hold around 95 per cent of the global solar PV market.
-The importance of the thin-film technology for large-scale power generation gained momentum in around 2006 with the upsurge of the cost of silicon due to increased demand.
-However, silicon prices started declining from 2012 onwards which, combined with the greater efficiency of c-Si modules as compared to thin-film modules, shifted production towards c-Si technology.
-In terms of efficiency, thin-film modules are less efficient as compared to the silicon solar modules.
+However, thin-film modules still hold around 5 percent of the global solar PV market, while silicon-based solar modules hold around 95 percent of the global solar PV market.
+The importance of thin-film technology for large-scale power generation gained momentum around 2006 with the upsurge in the cost of silicon due to increased demand.
+However, silicon prices started declining from 2012 onwards, which, combined with the greater efficiency of c-Si modules compared to thin-film modules, shifted production towards c-Si technology.
+In terms of efficiency, thin-film modules are less efficient than silicon solar modules.
 The performance of thin-film modules is reduced due to degradation- the initial degradation (light-induced), age-related degradation, and potential-induced degradation.

-Rising investments in research and development (R&D) to increase the efficiency of thin-film solar modules creates a great opportunity for an increase in their adoption and thus, share in the global solar PV market.
-For example, in December 2019, German-Chinese joint venture, NICE Solar Energy GmbH, achieved a new world-record efficiency rate of 17.6 per cent for CIGS thin-film solar modules.
+Rising investments in research and development (R&D) to increase the efficiency of thin-film solar modules create a great opportunity for an increase in their adoption and, thus, share in the global solar PV market.
+For example, in December 2019, the German-Chinese joint venture, NICE Solar Energy GmbH, achieved a new world-record efficiency rate of 17.6 percent for CIGS thin-film solar modules.
 In September 2019, the Schwäbisch Hall-based enterprise NICE Solar Energy, the Karlsruhe Institute of Technology (KIT), and the Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) joined forces to work on the Capitano project.
-The aim of this project is to combine perovskite semiconductor-based thin-film solar modules with semiconductors made of CIGS (copper, indium, gallium, and selenium).
-This combination can result in efficient tandem solar cells with all the advantages of thin-film technology and an efficiency factor of around 30 per cent.
+This project aims to combine perovskite semiconductor-based thin-film solar modules with semiconductors made of CIGS (copper, indium, gallium, and selenium).
+This combination can result in efficient tandem solar cells with all the advantages of thin-film technology and an efficiency factor of around 30 percent.

 North America holds a significant share in the global thin-film module market